HaliteChallenge/Halite-II/admin/INSTALL.md

 Prefer zone us-central1-b.

-### Deployment Service Account

-We need a service account to use locally.

 ### Create the Worker Image

 We need to create a machine image with all necessary compilers and other things set up already.
 Create an f1-micro instance based on Ubuntu 17.04.
 Under "Management, disks, networking, and SSH keys", uncheck "Delete boot disk".
 Once the instance is started, run `setup_worker_image.sh`, then delete the instance and create an image from it.